Kuig/MEnu/README.md

 - ingredient type (single char);
 - preferred season (-1: cold weather, 0: all year, 1: hot weather);
 - preferred moment of the day (-1: lunch, 0: no preference, 1, dinner);
-- Liked by person 0;
+- liked by person 0;
-- Liked by person 1.
+- liked by person 1.

 The last sheet contains some settings such as the names of persons 0 and 1, and a word that the user may want to show in the title bar of the GUI version.